Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Introduction

-A wide set of nuclear theory frameworks has been adopted to calculate the corresponding NMEs (see e.g.~the review in \cite{Suhonen_report_2019}), but the associated quenching of \gA is usually not addressed in a quantitative way.
-In fact, it is somewhat disconcerting to find that the single $\beta$-decay and $2\nu\beta\beta$-decay GT matrix elements are routinely found to be too large to reproduce the experimental half-life results in consequence.
-This issue can be ``\textit{cured}'' by reducing the strength of the spin-isospin GT transition operator artificially.
-One of the common approaches is to introduce an effective value of \gA that multiplies this GT operator in place of the free value of $g_\text{A}^\text{free} = 1.276(4)$ \cite{UCNA2010}.
-This phenomenological modification is usually referred to as the \textit{quenching} or \textit{renormalization} of the axial-vector coupling \gA.
+A wide set of nuclear theory frameworks has been adopted to calculate the corresponding NMEs (see the review in \cite{Suhonen_report_2019}).
+Both in the $\beta$-decay and the $2\nu\beta\beta$-decay calculations the GT matrix elements are consistently found to be too large to reproduce the experimental half-lives \cite{Suhonen_gA_review2017}.
+This issue can be ``\textit{cured}'' by reducing the strength of the axial-vector coupling $g_{\rm A}$ \cite{Suhonen_gA_review2017}.
+One of the common approaches is to introduce an effective \gA in place of the free value $g_\text{A}^\text{free} = 1.276(4)$ \cite{UCNA2010}.
+This phenomenological modification is referred to as the \textit{quenching} or \textit{renormalization} of \gA.
+However, in the calculation of NMEs the associated quenching of \gA is usually not addressed in a quantitative way.

+Only quite recently the subject was discussed in the scope of \textit{ab initio} nuclear many-body frameworks \cite{Hergert2020}.
+In these theories quite promising results have been obtained towards solving the quenching problem for very light nuclei ($A \le 10$) in the framework of the Green's function Monte Carlo approach \cite{Pastore2018, King2020} with consistently constructed local chiral interactions and currents.
+For the light and very light nuclei ($A < 50$) the quenching problem seems to be solved by shifting correlations from the wave functions into induced higher-order contributions to the renormalized transition operator (adding the two-body chiral currents) in the no-core shell model and the valence space in-medium similarity renormalization group approaches \cite{Gysbers2019}.
+Further work towards medium-heavy and heavy open-shell nuclei is needed in order to tackle the plenitude of further interesting cases for the $g_{\rm A}$ quenching \cite{Suhonen_gA_review2017}.

-Recently, systematic studies of the \gA quenching were addressed in low-momentum exchange processes such as single $\beta$-decays and $2\nu\beta\beta$-decays (see e.g.~Ref.~\cite{Suhonen_gA_review2017}).
-However, as the $0\nu\beta\beta$-decay is a high-momentum exchange process involving states up to $\sim100$\,MeV, it is not clear how the results obtained for the quenching of \gA in the low-momentum exchange processes can be translated to the $0\nu\beta\beta$ case.
+Additionally, systematic studies of the \gA quenching were addressed in low-momentum exchange processes such as single $\beta$-decays and $2\nu\beta\beta$-decays (see e.g.~Ref.~\cite{Suhonen_gA_review2017}).
+As the $0\nu\beta\beta$-decay is a high-momentum exchange process involving states up to $\sim 100$\,MeV, it is not clear how the results obtained for the quenching of \gA in the low-momentum exchange processes can be translated to the $0\nu\beta\beta$ case.
 Despite this unknown correlation, it is exceptionally important to study the quenching of \gA in as many ways as possible to identify its origin and to help clarifying its impact on new physics phenomena such as the potential observation of $0\nu\beta\beta$-decay.